top of page

 Exiles

-Like any exiles, these repressed parts become desperate to express themselves.
-They long for opportunities to break free, to share their stories, and to release their pain.
-Inner exiles desperately want to be loved, listened to, accepted and cared for.
+Like any exile, these repressed parts become desperate to express themselves.
+They long for opportunities to break free, share their stories, and release their pain.
+Inner exiles desperately want to be loved, listened to, accepted, and cared for.

 These hurting, rejected inner parts are vulnerable.
 They will flood you with overwhelming emotions.
 They also look for love in unhealthy ways.
 They try to resolve their pain in unhealthy situations similar to what hurt them in the first place.
 If unaccepted within, exiled parts of self will seek love, acceptance, and protection from the same types of people who hurt them in the first place.